Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Introduction

 \section{Introduction}

 Let $\w$ be an element of a commutative ring $R$.
 A {\it \mf\ of $\w$} is a $\Z/2$-graded finitely generated projective $R$-module $E=E_0\oplus E_1$ together with an odd endomorphism $\d_E$ such that $\d_E^2=\w\cdot\id_E$.
-Matrix factorizations have been a classical tool in the study of hypersurface singularity algebras (see \cite{Eis}).
+Matrix factorizations have been a classical tool in the study of hypersurface singularity algebras since the work of Eisenbud \cite{Eis}.
 In the geometric context the category of \mf s measures the failure of every coherent sheaf on the hypersurface $\w=0$ to have a finite locally free resolution (see \cite{Orlov}).
 Matrix factorizations also appear prominently in the work of Khovanov and Rozansky \cite{KhR} on link homology.
-In the context of the present paper the most relevant interpretation is the one suggested Kontsevich: to view \mf s as D-branes in topological Landau-Ginzburg models (see \cite{KL1}).
+The categories of \mf s, following the suggestion of Kontsevich, have been used by physicists \cite{KL1,KL2} to describe D-branes in topological Landau-Ginzburg models.

 This paper is motivated by the desire to understand the rich structure arising on the Hochschild homology of the category $\MF(\w)$ of \mf s of an isolated hypersurface singularity $\w=0$, where $\w(x_1,\ldots,x_n)$ is a formal power series.
-According to the ideology of the open-closed topological string theory, the Hochschild (co)homology of the category of D-branes gives the state space for the closed string sector (see \cite{Ko},\cite{KR}).
-In the case of Landau-Ginzburg model associated with an isolated singularity this Hochschild homology has been computed (see \eqref{hoch-milnor-eq} below).
-One of the goals of our paper is to derive explicit formulas for some of the natural structures on this space from the \mbox{(dg-)categorical} point of view.
-In fact, the Hochschild homology of the category $\MF(\w)$ (in the orbifold setting and under additional assumptions on $\w$) has an even richer structure: it can be identified with the state space of a certain cohomological field theory (in the sense of \cite{KM}) constructed by Fan, Jarvis and Ruan in \cite{FJR}.
-The results of the present paper will be used in the sequel to construct a purely algebraic version of the Fan-Jarvis-Ruan theory.
+In physics literature \cite{KR, W} the Hochschild (co)homology of this category has an interpretation as the state space for the closed string sector of the open-closed topological string theory associated with the Landau-Ginzburg model of the potential $\w$.
+The rigorous computation of this Hochschild homology has been done recently by Dyckerhoff \cite{Dyck}.
+In our paper we derive explicit formulas for some of the natural structures on this space using the tools of the theory of dg-categories \cite{Keller-dg, Toen, TV}.
+The Hochschild homology of the category of \mf s of the quasihomogeneous isolated singularity (in the orbifold setting) can be identified with the state space of the cohomological field theory (in the sense of \cite{KM}) constructed by Fan, Jarvis and Ruan in \cite{FJR}.
+The results of the present paper are used in the sequel \cite{PV} to construct a purely algebraic version of the Fan-Jarvis-Ruan theory.